12 NCERT CBSE Political Science 8 Recent Developments In Indian Politics

 Explanation

-The text states: 'It therefore recommended reserving 27 per cent of seats in educational institutions and government jobs for these groups.'
+The text mentions, 'It therefore recommended reserving 27 per cent of seats in educational institutions and government jobs for these groups.'

 Q17